LSEG-API-Samples/Example.RKD.Python.HTTPJSON/README.md

 # TRKD HTTP JSON with Python Example
 ## Overview
-The [Thomson Reuters Knowledge Direct (TRKD) API](https://developers.thomsonreuters.com/thomson-reuters-knowledge-direct-trkd) integrates into your website, trading platform, company intranet/extranet, advisory portal and mobile applications to provide up-to-date financial market data, news and analytics and powerful investment tools.
+The [Refnitiv Knowledge Direct (TRKD) API](https://developers.refinitiv.com/thomson-reuters-knowledge-direct-trkd) integrates into your website, trading platform, company intranet/extranet, advisory portal and mobile applications to provide up-to-date financial market data, news and analytics and powerful investment tools.

 TRKD offers a wide range of Refinitiv' information and services delivered in a request-response scenario via web services using today's industry standard protocols (SOAP/XML and REST/JSON).
 Connectivity can be via HTTP and HTTPS, over the Internet or Delivery Direct.
 All data are snapshot (non-streaming) data.